 Oh, goodness gracious.
-The back to the guitar, I believe is mahogany, and yes, that’s off intentionally because we can.
-We can tell electronics, battery and all explain the battery in a second.
+The back to the guitar, I believe, is mahogany, and yes, that’s off intentionally because we can.
+We can tell electronics, batteries and all explain the battery in a second.
 This is, 4 bolt as you can see, the gorgeous roasted flame neck, man and it’s stunning, very, very, very nice.
 So electronic wise kind of give you the two cents here.

 Fishman Pickups & EMG Afterburner

-These are the Fishman Fluence, Devon Townsend, signature pickups here.
-I like “DEV” (Devon Townsend if you haven’t heard him check him out here) he is a great guy.
+These are the Fishman Fluence, Devin Townsend, signature pickups here.
+I like “DEV” (Devon Townsend if you haven’t heard him check him out here).
+He is a great guy.
 So basic three-way meeting this pick up both pickups and in this pickup that this is actually it’s for the Fishman system and volume.
 This is the tone.
 And then this guy is an Afterburner.
 So the hell is your show here?
 So with everything off, which is the way I was playing in the beginning.

 It’s OK, you know, sustain, it’s all right, get this guy in, and you can add up to 20 Db of boost.
 So I’m going to go about halfway here.
 You can see you’re adding sustain on to it, so I’m not a guy that that has distortion pedals, I just don’t use them period.
-To me either the amp delivers and the guitar delivers or, you know, go home, go big or go home.
+To me, either the amp delivers, and the guitar delivers or, you know, go home, go big or go home.
 So that’s just me, whatever.
 Everybody’s different.
-So instead of a pedal, you know, I wanted to I just want a clean boost.
-And if I ever do use a pedal, it’s usually just a clean, like the MASA, whatever the hell it is that I use on rare occasions.
-But yeah, this thing works awesome.
+So instead of a pedal, you know, I wanted to.
+I just want a clean boost.
+And if I ever use a pedal, it’s usually just a clean, like the MASA, whatever the hell it is that I use on rare occasions.
+But yeah, this thing works outstanding.
 I’m so.
 Yeah.
 So that’s the guitar.

-So Gulio again is out of originally out of Italy and he moved the shop over to, to Switzerland a few years back and the man he’s just absolutely amazing at that building and the feel and the quality.
-I mean he’s truly an artisan and you know, I just I can’t say enough hell of a nice guy too.
-And when you get an instrument from him, you know, it’s not the cheapest thing in the world, but as you could see, it’s you know, it’s a piece of artwork, but it’s very playable and sounds amazing.
+So Gulio again is out of originally out of Italy, and he moved the shop over to Switzerland a few years back.
+The man he’s just absolutely amazing at that building and the feel and the quality.
+I mean, he’s truly an artisan and you know.
+I just I can’t say enough about his talent and work quality, not to mention he’s a hell of a nice guy too.
+When you get an instrument from him, you know, it’s not the cheapest thing in the world, but as you could see, it’s you know, it’s a piece of artwork, but it’s very playable and sounds amazing.
 So, you know, if you want one of those guitars for life kind of thing, this is definitely it.
 Check out his website, www.negriniguitars.com.

 Custom Guitar Amplifiers

-So let me talk about one other thing which is the amplifier, as this is running through at the moment.
+So let me talk about one other thing, which is the amplifier, as this is running through at the moment.
 The BRBS 100 Deluxe.
 So Doug Rapoport and I had the same mods done to this amp.
-Sebastiano Barbirato was the mastermind behind BRBS and this is the second amp that he’s built me and my God, the tone, the tone from heck.
+Sebastiano Barbirato was the mastermind behind BRBS and this is the second amp that he’s built for me and my God.
+The tone, the tone from heck.
 You know, I’m trying to keep the nasty words at a low roar for me.
 Not always easy.

 But yet it’s more mellow, it’s not as harsh.
-And you kind of gets these nice round edges.
+You kind of gets these nice round edges.
 And I’m really talking esoteric guitar crap now.
 I almost said another bad word.
-I kept it back anywho, so that’s the up from running through.
-There’s a little bit of effect on the amp itself and the effects loop.
+I kept it back anyhow, so that’s the up from running through.
+There’s a little of effect on the amp itself and the effects loop.
 So really this is going to kind of carve into the DAW or Digital Audio Work Station (What Does a DAW Do?) here and some recording and you’ve got to put my bloody glasses on what happens when you get old.